AndreasMarken/IT1901/userstories.md

 ### Mapping
 - The list-objects corresponds to a library of movies
-- A Movie-object corresponds to an existing movie that the user has added some details to
+- A Movie-object corresponds to an existing movie which the user is able to give his or hers own rating.
+Duration, title and cast is also determined by the user.

 # Personas

 Our personas are based on the user stories and the article "Norsk mediebarometer 2021" concucted by SSB, Statistics Norway [^1].
 From the article, it appears that young men watch the most video and film media on average every day.
 That is why Magnus is one of our personas.
 If we manage to make an app that satisfies Magnus, our app should satisfy a large group of users in Norway, which is our goal.
 Figure 1 displays the proportion of the population that watches video media on an average day, by gender, age and education, in 2021.
 As one can see, there are also a lot of women that watch movies in the age group 25-44.
 That is why we included Live, so that the impacts of her and Magnus on the app can complement each other, and make a great product.
+We do not have personas for the age group 9-15 years old.
+The reason is that our target group and the users we have interviewed do not find themselves in this age group.
+Nevertheless, interviewing younger users should be considered when further developing the app in the future
 [^1]: https://www.ssb.no/kultur-og-fritid/tids-og-mediebruk/artikler/norsk-mediebarometer-2021/_/attachment/inline/21eec81a-a3d3-4cac-abd5-f08465e840a0:c55b76d6b22c727056ab0b4c3cb8798e4142820d/SA169_web.pdf

 ![Image was not shown](images-userstories/SSB-table.jpeg)